Niamul-Hasan/Product-analysis-website/README.md

 <https://stalwart-sopapillas-ab6c0c.netlify.app/>

 ## Some Features of This Project

-*React Route is used
+- React Route is used
-*React useNavigate is used
+- React useNavigate is used
-*NavLink is used
-*Customized data.json file is used
+- NavLink is used
-*Recharts is used to insert graph
+- NavLink is used
-- First item
-- Second item
-- Third item
-- Fourth item